 8. They may be addicted to drugs or alcohol.
 Traffickers sometimes supply victims with drugs and alcohol to facilitate an addiction and a further dependency on the trafficker, for either the substance or money.

-9. They don’t know help is available.
+9. They do not know help is available.
 Traffickers often tell victims there is no safety net, and that they will not receive any assistance from the government if they leave.

 10. They have nowhere to go.
 Victims may have already been rejected by their families or fear rejection if they return home after being trafficked.

 In response to this challenge, Riverside County recently launched a program to combat human trafficking in local communities.

 Led by Operation SafeHouse, a network of shelters across Riverside County for runaways throughout the Inland Empire.
 The focus is on young women trapped into forced labor, including working at underground sweatshops, or prostitution.

 The program aims at providing counseling, rehabilitation, and shelter for victims.

 As part of this effort, an anti-human trafficking hotline for Riverside has been established, (888)373-7888.

 This venture is part of a nationwide effort spearheaded by the Department of Homeland Security (DHS).

 As described in New Centers Of Human Trafficking: Riverside and San Bernardino, effective anti-trafficking initiatives must have three components: (a) public awareness, (b) victim assistance, and (c) enhanced law enforcement training.